 My name is Kate Miss (Yes, that’s really my last name.
 Yes, my name is Ms. Miss) and this blog was started in February of 2007 with my best friend Andrea.
 After a while we took a bit of a hiatus, then I came back and took over all blogging duties and blogged about shoes and pretty things and then somehow turned it into a blog about my life.
-And cat.

 Frequently Asked Questions & Terribly Interesting Facts